 Bachelors Degree in Automotive Technology: Program Overview

 A bachelor's degree program in automotive technology focuses on engineering technologies used in the modern automotive industry.
-The curriculum typically covers the following topics.
+To be successful in this program, it is helpful to have a strong aptitude for mathematics and hands-on activities.
+The curriculum typically covers the following topics:

 - Diesel and heavy equipment